Borderline women, and men who love them.

 males are still being trapped into marriage and/or fatherhood,

-the issue of birth control over to their partners.
+hand the issue of birth control over to their partners.

 While it's the responsibility of both parties to insure against